cid-harvard/reckoner/README.md

             code_field: cve_ent
             name_field: nom_ent
             digits: 2
-    entity:
-        hs4_4digit:
-            file: /Users/makmana/ciddata/mali_metadata/hs4.tsv
-            code_field: Code
-            name_field: hs4_name_en
-            digits: 4
 ```

-As you can see, I’ve specified two different kinds of classifications, for
+As you can see, I’ve specified two different kinds of classifications, for the
-locations and for entities.
+location and entity fields.
 For locations, I made sure the names match the file
 wildcards (est and mun), and for entity it doesn’t matter what it’s called
-since there is only one and that one will be used.
+since there is no entity wildcard in the file pattern.
+HS is only one so that
+one will be used.

 Each classification has a code_field that specifies the code to be matched in
 the file, and a name to match against, so it can show you nice results.
 It also